jacomyma/mapping-controversies/_pages/tuto-1-11.md

 * You do not need attributes for those nodes either.
 * Scroll to the end of the page and click on ```Build the network```.

 You will obtain a bipartite network of articles and users.
-If you are lost, use [this network](../assets/data/1-11/article-editor-network.gexf).
+If you are lost, use [<i class="fas fa-file"></i>&nbsp;this network](../assets/data/1-11/article-editor-network.gexf).

 [
 	![Network](../assets/images/1-11/network-preview.png)